Helena, mother of Constantine I: In British folklore

 In Great Britain, later legend, mentioned by Henry of Huntingdon but made popular by Geoffrey of Monmouth, claimed that Helena was a daughter of the King of Britain, Cole of Colchester, who allied with Constantius to avoid more war between the Britons and Rome.
 Geoffrey further states that she was brought up in the manner of a queen, as she had no brothers to inherit the throne of Britain.
 The source for this may have been Sozomen's Historia Ecclesiastica, which, however, does not claim Helena was British but only that her son Constantine picked up his Christianity there.
 Constantine was with his father when he died in York, but neither had spent much time in Britain.

 The statement made by English chroniclers of the Middle Ages, according to which Helena was supposed to have been the daughter of a British prince, is entirely without historical foundation.
 It may arise from the similarly named Welsh princess Saint Elen (alleged to have married Magnus Maximus and to have borne a son named Constantine) or from the misinterpretation of a term used in the fourth chapter of the panegyric on Constantine's marriage with Fausta.
 The description of Constantine honoring Britain oriendo (lit. "from the outset", "from the beginning") may have been taken as an allusion to his birth ("from his beginning") although it was actually discussing the beginning of his reign.

 At least twenty-five holy wells currently exist in the United Kingdom dedicated to a Saint Helen.
 She is also the patron saint of Abingdon and Colchester.
 St Helen's Chapel in Colchester was believed to have been founded by Helena herself, and since the 15th century, the town's coat of arms has shown a representation of the True Cross and three crowned nails in her honour.
 Colchester Town Hall has a Victorian statue of the saint on top of its 50 m tower.
 The arms of Nottingham are almost identical because of the city's connection with Cole, her supposed father.

 Filipino legend and tradition

 Flores de Mayo honors her and her son Constantine for finding the True Cross with a parade with floral and fluvial themed parade showcasing her, Constantine and other people who followed her journey to find the True Cross.
-Filipinos named the parade Sagala.
+Her discovery of the Cross along with Constantine is dramatised in the Santacruzan, a ritual pageant in the Philippines.
+Held in May (when Roodmas was once celebrated), the procession also bears elements of the month's Marian devotions.
+A Santacruzan procession is also held by the Filipino community of Jersey City, New Jersey.